xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/configuration.md

 _Related pages:_

-*   {% link "Using the addon 'Fractional and Fixed quantities'" ref_FnFqUsage %}
+*   {% link "Using the Addon 'Fractional and Fixed Quantities'" ref_FnFqUsage %}